 What’s not so great about the DuroStar DS4000S Portable Gas Generator is that while it is portable, if you want the wheels to roll it around, you will have to purchase them separately.
 Moreover, it could use a few more outlets to plug things into.

 5. WEN 56200i Gas Inverter Portable Generator | Best Portable Inverter Generator

-By far the best feature which this WEN 56200i Gas Inverter Generator comes with is the inverter tech itself.
-This is something that helps make this generator much more fuel efficient than anything we have looked at in our review.
+The best feature this WEN 56200i Gas Inverter Generator comes with is the inverter tech itself.
+This is something that helps make this generator much more fuel-efficient than anything we have looked at in our review.